vesas/java-nn/README.md

 Code has two main parts:

 - Automatic differentiation which uses chain rule to calculate gradients for a computation graph.
 - Neural network structure which uses the automatic differentiation (autodiff) to learn.
+This is done by minimizing the loss function by gradient descent using the calculated gradients.

 ## Test cases: